 As of this post, no infectious virus has been transmitted to a patient by a biopharmaceutical derived from a cell line or other source of contamination.
 Occasionally, however, viral contamination has been detected in process intermediates (e.g., bulk harvests).
 Such contaminants were detected long before products reached patients, so no virus transmission to a patient occurred.

 A manufacturing process designed with a viral safety program will include specific robust virus inactivation and removal procedures, as well as purification unit operations that provide further viral reduction.
 The European Medicines Agency (EMA), the U.S. Food and Drug Administration (FDA), and other authorities include guidelines focused on testing and evaluating the viral safety of biotechnology products derived from characterized cell lines of human or animal origin.
 Guidelines provide a general framework for testing production cell banks and bulk harvests for viral contaminants and designing viral clearance evaluation studies.

-CMO/CDMO operational facilities offer a great advantage with the implementation of clean suites and associated controls for the vaccine and gene-cell (monoclonal) therapy industries.
-With COVID-19, these industries are ramping up fast due to the need of commercial vaccine and patients needing therapies/treatments for specific compromising diseases.
+CMO/CDMO operational facilities offer a great advantage with the implementation of clean suites and associated controls for the vaccine and cell gene (monoclonal) therapy industries.
+With COVID-19, these industries are ramping up fast due to the need of commercial vaccines and patients needing therapies/treatments for specific compromising diseases.
 Monoclonal treatment is bringing a new breakthrough in the biotech industry as a new way of treatment for COVID-19.
-Join me in my next blog post to find out more about gene-cell and viral vector applications for the treatment of compromising disease and how it could be effective for COVID-19.
+Read my follow-up blog post, "Cell Gene Therapy and Viral Vectors," to find out more about cell gene and viral vector applications for the treatment of compromising disease and how it could be effective for COVID-19.